llsenger/-DDPS23---FreeTheLeopards/README.md

 Given limited ressources, we were not able to do a reliability test for the whole dataset, yet a brief interpersonal test showed that the annotation done by one of us was sufficiently reliable and comprehensible.

 The annotated data was then split into one training and one testing dataset, which was then used to train and test the classifier.
-Since we ran into a cuda error when using google colab, we adjusted several things for (FELIX).
+Since we ran into a cuda error when using google colab, we adjusted several factors, including using a CPU-based runtime and different combinations of versions of different packages.

-FELIX: Salience vom Bundestag
+For the Bundestag data, we opted for a simple frequency count.
+After extracting and cleaning all speeches, they were grouped together for each day.
+The same queries used to scrape the Twitter data were than used to create a matrix that contains the frequency of every category of keywords (e.g. ["iris", "irist", "iristslm", "tslm", "patriot", "flugabwehrsystem"] for the IRIS-SLM anti-air system) for every day.
+This gives us the opportunity to trace the salience of single decisions for weapon systems for future research.
+For the graphs shown below the sum of all keywords was used, as this corresponds to the frequency count used for the Twitter data.

 # Results

-             "              precision    recall  f1-score   support
+                            precision    recall  f1-score   support

                        0       0.00      0.00      0.00        26
                        1       0.67      1.00      0.80        52